- What is customer relationship management (CRM)?

 Using CRM, you can automate all your tasks and save time by excluding the manual intervention of employees.

-The time and efforts saved by using the CRM tool can be used for other useful activities.
+The time and effort saved by using the CRM tool can be used for other useful activities.

 4. Boost productivity by using data assets